How to Reduce Workers' Comp Costs with a Return-to-Work Program

 2. Appoint a Return-to-Work Coordinator

-3. Assess Your Workplace Needs
+3. Assess Workplace Needs

 Start by identifying light-duty tasks within your organization that injured employees can perform before the need occurs.
 Examples might include administrative work, inventory management, training, light maintenance tasks, or project support.
 Having job descriptions on hand to give to physicians can also be helpful.